-Analysis (What objective trends do we see based on the data?)
+Analysis (What objective trends do we see based on the data?).
+Ensure priority learners are included as a focus.

-- Classroom assessments show strong reading with slightly lower writing in some grades. - FSA writing results, as a cold draft write, show lower scores. - 2023-24 Gr.
-1 cohort has lagging skills - ELP data indicates strong early literacy skills
+- Classroom assessments show strong reading with slightly lower writing in some grades. - 2024 FSA writing results are lower than previous years.
+Multiple diverse students and needs in the Gr.
+4 cohort - ELP data indicates strong early literacy skills in Kindergarten cohort - 2024-25 Gr.
+2 cohort has made improvement in lagging skills from Gr.
+1 - Overall improvement in literacy from fall to spring assessment